malkiii/react-pre-hooks/package/README.md

 ## Contributing

-Please read <a href="https://github.com/malkiii/realtime-hooks/blob/master/.github/CONTRIBUTING.md">CONTRIBUTING.md</a> for details on our code of conduct, and the process for submitting pull requests to us.
+Please read <a href="https://github.com/malkiii/realtime-hooks/blob/master/.github/CONTRIBUTING.md">CONTRIBUTING.md</a> for details on our code of conduct, and the process for submitting pull requests.